Simplewealth Review 2024 – Pros & Cons

 Investing fees are very important when you are considering any financial service.
 Investing fees are often the only control point on your future returns.
 So, here is how much Simplewealth is charging.

-The fee system of Simplewealth is straightforward.
-They have a 0.50% annual custody fee, charged monthly.
+Simplewealth’s fee system is straightforward.
+They charge a 0.50% annual custody fee monthly.
 They also have a Corporate account with a 0.40% custody fee, but it is unclear what conditions are needed to obtain this account, so I will focus on the Individual account.

 On top of that, you will have to pay the fees of the ETFs.
 Once again, they lack transparency because they do not mention this fee on their website.
 This fee will depend on the ETFs that are used in your portfolio.
 It could range from 0.10% to 0.30%.